JakeWharton/jakewharton.com/_posts/2020-03-25-d8-optimization-assertions.md

   ⋮
 ```

 Our debug build still tests the invariant at runtime but the release build completely eliminates the check.
-This behavior is similar to the JVM where unit tests turn on the `-ea` flag whereas production does not.
+This behavior is now similar to the JVM where unit tests turn on the `-ea` flag whereas production does not.

 (If you're wondering why the code which throws the exception was moved to the bottom of the method check out the [Optimizing Bytecode by Manipulating Source Code](/optimizing-bytecode-by-manipulating-source-code/) post.)